wuxq/vexflow/README.md

 A plugin for parsing and engraving MusicXML documents in [VexFlow](https://github.com/0xFE/vexflow).
-Thanks to @mechanicalscribe for reorganizing the project as a plugin, so it can be worked on independently of the upstream VexFlow.
+Thanks to @wilson428 for reorganizing the project as a plugin, so it can be worked on independently of the upstream VexFlow.

 ## Installation